FFTAI/fftai.github.io/docs/quick_start/setup_for_physical_robot.md

 Prior to the initial use of the robot, you need to modify the configuration file `application.conf` according to your actual situation.

-To modify it,
+To do this:

 1. Connect a monitor to the embedded robot computer via the robot Type C interface.
-2. Access to directory `/user/local/bin/rocs-svr` to make the modification.
+2. Navigate to the directory `/user/local/bin/rocs-svr` to access and make the necessary modifications.

 ```markdown
 /usr/local/bin/rocs-svr/